danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 order by p.object_id, p.index_id, p.partition_number
 ```

-and take a look of compression_level column to see the final state of the index_id = 1
+and look at the compression_level column to see the final state of the index_id = 1

-## 4. Table Partitioning and Data Compression in Azure SQL Database